STATE OF SNAP

 How does SNAP usage differ across the United States?

-Numerator’s State of SNAP analysis breaks out SNAP & WIC trips by state to show how benefit usage has progressed regionally over the past four years.
+Numerator’s State of SNAP analysis breaks out SNAP & WIC trips by state to show how benefit usage differs regionally.
 Understanding how SNAP & WIC usage varies across the country can help brands and retailers localize their offerings to reach consumers most in need.

 SNAP & WIC Trends by State